-To continue to offset its imported water demands, the District has worked aggressively to expand the use of recycled water in its service area.
-This has been achieved largely through interagency coordination with the North San Diego Water Reuse Coalition, a group of water and wastewater agencies for which the District provides leadership.
-To date, the Coalition has received approximately \$5.0 million in Proposition 84 funding, and individual Coalition members have secured additional funds via Proposition 1.
-These funding sources have contributed \$1.4 million to the District's Manchester Avenue Recycled Water Project, which is currently under construction.
-Further, the Coalition has achieved \$23.9 million in funding from the US Bureau of Reclamation via the Title XVI Water Reclamation and Reuse Program, which has been used to finance qualified Coalition projects.
+OMWD has also continued the aggressive expansion of recycled water in its service area.
+This has been achieved largely through interagency coordination with the North San Diego Water Reuse Coalition, a group of water and wastewater agencies for which OMWD provides leadership.
+To date, the Coalition has achieved \$23.9 million in funding from the US Bureau of Reclamation via the Title XVI Water Reclamation and Reuse Program, as well as \$5.0 million in Proposition 84 funding.
+Individual Coalition members have secured additional funds via Proposition 1 as well.
+These funding sources have contributed approximately \$900,000 to OMWD's Recycled Water Pipeline Extensions for Calle Barcelona, Village Park, and Summerhill Projects.
+Altogether, OMWD now meets up to 15 percent of its demands with recycled water each year.